First Aid After The Basics and Before You Need It

 Wound Management Essentials

-• Moleskin: Useful for blister prevention.
+• Moleskin: Essential for blister prevention during long hikes.

 Personal Hygiene and Safety

-• Betadine swabs/wipes: Effective for wound cleaning.
+• Betadine Swabs/Wipes: Effective for wound cleaning and sterilization.

 Respiratory and Airway Support